AtlasOfLivingAustralia/koel/README.md

 -   `"common_name"` is the common name of the species e.g. `"Long-Tailed Koel"`.
 This field may be left blank.

-### Exclusions

-Instances may occur where alerts are desired for an entire genus, with the exception of a few native or established species in that genus.
-Exclusions/exceptions are supported by the workflow but require specific formatting.
-In such a situation, the genus should be provided as usual, while an extra row should be provided for each species to be excluded.
-Each taxa to be excluded should simply be marked with an exclamation mark at the beginning of the`provided_name`. e.g. To receive alerts for all *Trichoglossus* species except for the rainbow lorikeet, names should be provided as follows:
+It is possible to exclude alerts for certain species from a genus, or subspecies from a species; this may be practical where users do not require alerts for taxa that are known to be native or established in an area.
+In this instance, each taxon to be excluded should br provided in a separate row, prefixed with an exclamation point (!) in `provided_name`.
+For example, to receive alerts for all *Trichoglossus* except the rainbow lorikeet (*Trichoglossus haematodus*):

 ``` r
  correct_name               provided_name               synonyms common_name